-Thus, the success of recent manufacturing exports from the Philippines in semiconductors and electronics industries is still only in its infancy even though the range of exports is now extensive.
+Thus, the success of recent manufacturing exports from the Philippines in semiconductors and industries based on electronics is only still in its infancy even though the range of exports is now extensive.
 There is a lot of room for expansion.
-To achieve further growth requires attracting an enormous amount of new foreign investments to support the initial successes.
+To achieve further growth requires an enormous amount of attraction of new foreign investments that support the initial successes.
 Some of that investment will spill into domestic investments of companies that are synchronized with the material needs of the foreign direct investors.
 Perhaps, the resulting supplier companies will become joint ventures and others new investment by Filipino companies with technical support from the company with a stake in the raw material.

-The reason for the self-sustaining character of the industrialization of some ASEAN countries like Thailand and Malaysia is the large presence of subcontracting networks of suppliers in these countries and the continuous influx of support firms.
-There is no reason why this kind of complementation among firms and suppliers cannot be shared on a region-wide basis such as in ASEAN.
+The reason for the self-sustaining character of the industrialization of some ASEAN countries like Thailand and Malaysia is the large presence of subcontracting networks of suppliers in these countries and the continuous influx of support firms to what has already been set up initially.
+There is no reason why this kind of complementation among firms and suppliers cannot be shared on a region wide basis such as in ASEAN.
 In fact, this is one of the reasons for the various industrial complementation schemes invented and being tried within ASEAN.
 There is no substitute for closeness of the complementation schemes within a smaller geography if that could be done.

-Yet another effect of the strengthening of the supply networks often originates from the expansion of new supply arrangements between the large companies and the smaller network of enterprises that could be encouraged around those enterprises.
+There is yet another effect of the strengthening of the supply networks.
+It often originates from the expansion of new supply arrangements between the large companies and the smaller network of enterprises that could be encouraged around those enterprises.
 There were local companies that arose out of the large influx of major foreign direct investments in South Korea and in Taiwan during the 1960s and the 1970s that became the basis of subcontractors of manufacturing activities for the large multinationals.
 The multinational investors who were mainly interested in cheaper sources of manufacturing ceded some of the manufacturing to domestic companies in these countries that could take advantage of the of large labor pools available then and encouraged them to become manufacturing sub-contractors.
 These sub-contractor companies created cheaper sources of manufacturing for the multinationals, using technology and supply arrangements that the foreign investors initially supplied.
 The growth of original equipment manufacturing (OEM) and own-design manufacturing (ODM) in these countries is well documented in the technology and electronics industry in East Asia.
-(See Hobday [1995, 2001].)
+(See Hobday (1995, 2001.)

-Enterprises that undertake manufacturing of special requirements of other industries belong to examples of networks of firms supplying an industry.
-The more tightly knit these are within a group of firms already established in a given area, the greater is the interdependence among the firms in their economic activity.
-The investors themselves make direct contacts with local companies, local suppliers and local entrepreneurs that they do small business with initially.
+Enterprises that uniquely undertake manufacturing of special requirements of other industries belong to examples of networks of firms supplying an industry.
+The more tightly knit are these within a group of firms already established in a given area, the greater is the interdependence among the firms in their economic activity.
+The investors themselves make direct contacts with local companies, local suppliers, and local entrepreneurs that they do small business with initially.

-The growth of regional supply networks relying on the trade in parts and components that lead to a major industry-such as the car manufacturing or computer industry-explains many success stories of industrialization spread across the East Asian region.
-The automobile manufacturing and the corresponding expansion of engineering-based companies in Thailand is part of this experience.
+The growth of regional supply networks relying on the trade in parts and components that lead to a major industry - like the car manufacturing industry or the computer - explains many success stories of industrialization spread across the East Asian region.
+The automobile manufacturing and the correspondent expansion of engineering based companies in Thailand is part of this experience.
 The Philippines, once far ahead of Thailand, Malaysia, and on par with Taiwan and South Korea in industrialization, is now far behind these countries because of a number of reasons, among which is the welfare-ridden labor market setting in the country.